-Furthermore we are able to gather a better understanding of what they want and need from the User Experience.
+Furthermore, we can gather a better understanding of what they want and need from the User Experience.
 For instance, does it need to be luxurious and multi-channel to suit the many different devices they are always on?
 Or does it need to be a very short journey from research through to end product?

 Overall a persona should include

 - Background – age, location, social, relationship/marital status